maxplush/final-proj/README.md

 1. **Guard Rails for Malicious Questions**: I added an additional Groq LLM feature, Llama Guard 3, to detect malicious questions and ensure safe responses from the system.

-Add tests score and output
-also add venv creation
-change file namesto be more apropriate